-When CNY Humanities Corridor Directors received waves of positive feedback from registrants in a 2021 pilot writing program, they knew they had to find a way to sustain the pilot program as an annual, immersive, full-weekend experience.
+When CNY Humanities Corridor Directors received waves of positive feedback from registrants in a 2021 pilot writing program, they knew they had to find a way to sustain the effort as an annual, immersive, full-weekend experience.
 Plans are currently under way to host the Corridor’s third annual gathering at the Minnowbrook Conference Center in Blue Mountain Lake, NY.
 This opportunity combines the advantages of expert coaching and peer support with one highly coveted personal benefit: time to focus and immerse in one’s own research.

 The Corridor’s Directors -- Vivian May, Professor of Women’s Studies and Director of the Humanities Center at Syracuse University, the Corridor’s administrative home; Paul Fleming, the Taylor Family Director of the Society for the Humanities, L. Sanford and Jo Mills Reis Professor of Humanities, and Professor of German Studies and Comparative Literature at Cornell University; and Peter Christensen, the Ani and Mark Gabrellian Director of the Humanities Center and Professor of Art History at the University of Rochester – are always looking to create more points of entry into the consortium.
 In recent years, the Directors have channeled shared resources into expanded Corridor-wide research support and professional development opportunities, including free grant and writing workshops, online mini writing retreats, and now, this application-based writing retreat.